Somali Civil War (2009–present): 2009

 On 16 February, Somali MP Mohamud Sayid Adan, former Mogadishu mayor Mohamed Omar Habeeb and local police officer Hassan Dhicisow, were arrested by Ethiopian forces in the town of Dolow in Gedo region.

-On 28 May, 2 Ethiopian soldiers, 1 Ethiopian civilian, 2 Somali soldiers, 4 Somali civilians (working for the government) and 4 Somali insurgents were killed when insurgents attacked a convoy carrying Omar Hashi Aden, who was returning from his visit to Ethiopia.
+On 28 May, two Ethiopian soldiers, an Ethiopian civilian, two Somali soldiers, four Somali civilians (working for the government) and four Somali insurgents were killed when insurgents attacked a convoy carrying Omar Hashi Aden, who was returning from his visit to Ethiopia.

 On 31 May, Ethiopian forces launched search and seizure operations in Hiraan, in Kalaberyr village, near Beledweyn.

 On 12 June, Ethiopian forces with several battle wagons entered in Balanbal town in Galgudud and set up military bases.

 On 14 June, the Ethiopian military said it had come to fight foreign mujahedin which the military described as "foreign enemies of Ethiopia and Somalia" and launched operations to search for them in Balanbal town which they control.
 Sheik Hassan Ya'qub Ali, head of the information affairs for Islamic administration in Kisimayo warned the Ethiopians that "there is no candy and dates to eat from here in Somalia.
 But the men who chased you forcibly from the country are here in Somalia."

 The suicide bombing on 18 June targeted a meeting between TFG and Ethiopian commanders.

 On 19 June, Ethiopian forces entered Bakool and reached Elberde town.
 They withdrew after holding talks with local clan elders.

-22 June, Ethiopian forces started launching search and seizure operations in Kala-beyrka intersection in Hiran region.
+On 22 June, Ethiopian forces started launching search and seizure operations in Kala-beyrka intersection in Hiran region.

 The Ethiopian government then announced it would not intervene without an international mandate.

-30 June, Ethiopian forces entered El-gal and Ilka'adde villages which are less than 20 km north of regional capital Beledweyn.
+On 30 June, Ethiopian forces entered El-gal and Ilka'adde villages which are less than 20 km north of regional capital Beledweyn.
 Reports from Kala-beyrka intersection say that more extra troops from Ethiopia crossed from the border.

-4 July, Ethiopians withdrew from their bases in Banabal town in Galgudug.
+On 4 July, Ethiopians withdrew from their bases in Banabal town in Galgudug.

-18 July, Ethiopian forces vacated their bases in Yed Village in insurgent-controlled Bakool region.
+On 18 July, Ethiopian forces vacated their bases in Yed Village in insurgent-controlled Bakool region.

 During the weekend of 29–30 August, Ethiopian forces advanced to Beledweyne, supporting a government offensive on the insurgent part of, Beledweyne.
 They withdrew on 31 August.
 The assault on Beledweyne by government forces came as the TFG governor of Hiraan (belonging to Sharif Ahmed's ARS-Djibouti faction), Sheikh Abdirahman Ibrahim Ma'ow, which controls the other part of Beledweyne, withdrew his administration's support for the TFG.